Martin “The Situ-Asian” Nguyen is in a great place, both in his life and his career.

 The 28-year-old Vietnamese-Australian has a beautiful wife, three adorable children, a four-month-old pup named Harley, and a dedicated martial arts team that are preparing him for the opportunity of a lifetime.

-Nguyen spent his entire life trying to unlock his true greatness, soon found that all it took was martial arts.
-Ever since walking through the door of KMA Top Team seven years ago to participate in his first martial arts class, his life has been enriched and elevated to new heights.
+Nguyen spent his entire life trying to unlock his true greatness, and soon found that all it took was martial arts.
+Ever since walking through the door of KMA Top Team seven years ago to participate in his first class, his life has been enriched and elevated to new heights.

-“The main thing martial arts has provided me with is discipline, and the values of life — not only through combat sports, but the family values of how people get together, meeting other people, learning their journeys, and experiencing your own,” the 28-year-old states.
+“The main thing martial arts has provided me with is discipline, and the values of life — not only through combat sports, but the family values of how people get together, meeting other people, learning their journeys, and experiencing your own,” the 28-year-old world champion states.

 “It has helped me a lot through life, and with the support of my wife, this martial arts career has been phenomenal.
 It has been a great journey so far.”